Biotech Melt-Up

 The economy is looking at a serious uphill challenge to recover.

 In the absence of an imminent cure, some prudent risks will have to be taken to reopen the economy.
 A slowly expanding phased opening is a reasonable move once healthcare capacity returns to normal levels and supplies are replenished.
-Perhaps we reach that state in the second half of May.
+Perhaps we reach that state in multiple regions by the second half of May.
 Since there is no uniform national testing and contact tracing policy, the risk of a renewed surge can be high due to uneven focus.
 Thus, how successful the plan to reopen the economy is will now depend mostly on the ingenuity of the state administrations and their policies.

-There is no ideal template.
+There is no perfect template.
 It will be a learning curve requiring quick adjustments.
 But it is reasonably clear that a fast and broad opening can raise the risk of a viral resurgence, turning a terrible problem even worse.
 Such an outcome probability has to be minimized.
 A gradual approach appears prudent until such time there is an approved anti-viral treatment option.
 That may happen in the May to July timeframe, first with Gilead's Remdesivir and then with other similarly repurposed drugs.
 When that happens, it can provide the impetus for gradually raising the pace of the reopening effort and broadening its scope.

 The stock market is reflecting all this risk above while sitting just about 15% below all-time highs, as observed from the exhibit above.
 At least a third of the economy has been knocked out.
 That suggests a much more dire situation, and this was before the implosion in the oil market.
 But the dire situation has to be balanced with the equivalent amount of stimulus that has been provided by Congress and the gushing credit from the Federal Reserve liquidity hydrant.

 One has to look forward, and that's what the stock market is doing.
 It now comes down to the effectiveness of the reopening effort, which will presage a recovery.
-In our opinion, it appears too much perfection in a speedy economic recovery is priced-in, at a time when there is no evidence of a single successful reopening in the US or for that matter even outside the US in countries with a similarly devastating high death rate.
-The reopening and recovery, we believe, is not going to be a straightforward and smooth process at all.
-The daily rate chart, shown at the top, will hobble recovery efforts and must come down rapidly to support the argument for a quicker economic recovery.
+In our opinion, it appears too much perfection in a speedy economic recovery is priced-in, at a time when there is no evidence of a single successful and broader reopening in the US or for that matter even outside the US in countries with a similarly devastating high death toll.

+The reopening and recovery will not be a linear and smooth process at all, in our opinion.
+The daily toll chart, shown at the top, will hobble recovery efforts and must come down rapidly to support the argument for a quicker economic recovery.
 Perhaps the market is looking at an imminent solution from the biotechs.
 That's good for the healthcare sector.
 But the overall market at this particular time appears to be more loaded towards downside than upside, and caution is advisable.
+A silver bullet treatment will boost confidence and improve the pace of what will be a non-linear recovery, measured in years not months, back to the Q4, 2019 level.
+And along the way, the market will present many opportunities for portfolio growth.

 Biotech and Healthcare Outlook